-- 2. Recommends that the structure of the faculty senate at the new ASU will be based on the existing structures currently in place at both institutions. - In process no concerns. - 3.
-Recommends that the by-laws and constitution of the faculty senate of the new ASU will be based on existing documents in place at both institutions, to be determined by a committee selected from members of both faculty senates in January 2017.
-In process no concerns. - 4.
-Recommends that the two faculty senates will merge in August 2017(with a transitional body operating Jan.
+2. Recommends that the structure of the faculty senate at the new ASU will be based on the existing structures currently in place at both institutions.

+3. Recommends that the by-laws and constitution of the faculty senate of the new ASU will be based on existing documents in place at both institutions, to be determined by a committee selected from members of both faculty senates in January 2017.

+4. Recommends that the two faculty senates will merge in August 2017(with a transitional body operating Jan.
 2017-July 2017), with elections for the new faculty senate to be held in April 2017.